A Breakdown of the Most Widely Respected Interior Design Certifications

 ALA (American Lighting Association)

 The American Lighting Association serves the residential lighting industry and offers educational and credentialing opportunities to designers who want to gain expertise in lighting.
-They offer four professional certifications: Lighting Associate, Lighting Specialist, Certified Lighting Manufacturer Representative, and, the highest designation, Certified Lighting Consultant.
-There are various educational end exam requirements for each of these credentials, described here

 With advancements in LED technologies, the field of lighting design is increasingly complex and technical.
-For a designer who wants to specialize in lighting and perhaps work as a lighting consultant to other designers (ooh, if you do this I’d love to learn more), these certifications, and their accompanying education requirements, are quite important.
+For an interior designer who wants to specialize in lighting and perhaps work as a lighting consultant to other designers (ooh, if you do this I’d love to learn more), these certifications, and their accompanying education requirements, are quite important.

 LEED (Leadership in Energy and Environmental Design)

-Additionally, the USGBC offers credentials for designers to pursue to earn the knowledge and skills necessary to implement green building practices in their design work.
+Additionally, the USGBC offers credentials for interior designers to pursue to earn the knowledge and skills necessary to implement green building practices in their design work.

-The first credential a designer can earn by studying materials published by the USGBC, and by passing an exam, is LEED Green Associate.
+The first credential an interior designer can earn by studying materials published by the USGBC, and by passing an exam, is LEED Green Associate.
 After gaining more experience in green building design, designers can achieve a higher level of credentialing: the LEED Accredited Professional or LEED AP accreditation within a specific specialty area.
 There are various specialty areas in which different design professionals can become proficient, but for a residential interior designer, the HOMES specialty area focuses on the design and construction of houses that use fewer resources and produce less waste.

 To earn either a LEED Green Associate or LEED AP credential, a designer must pass a rigorous exam and complete continuing education within topic areas related to sustainable building practices.